Six Last Minute Holiday Gifts

 Ease Your Child’s Anxiety With Calming Toys From Enabling Devices

-What are Switch Adapted Toys and Games?
+What Are Switch-Adapted and Switch-Activated Toys and Games?

 Tailoring Play to Functional Needs

 Children and adults with disabilities understand and discover the world differently than people without disabilities, but many toys and products don’t cater to their needs.
 With an adaptive toy, play is more accessible for individuals with disabilities who want to explore the world.
-They also help loved ones join in on the play and learn about how the person sees the world and processes information.
+They also help users join in on the play and learn about how the person sees the world and processes information.

 Toys that engage the senses in a safe, comfortable environment help those with functional needs engage with their environments on their own terms.
-These toys let kids and adults experience new sensory input while still in control, making the experience less scary and more relaxing for them.
+These toys allow kids and adults to experience new sensory input while still in control, making the experience less scary and more relaxing for them.
 They also provide stimulation for sensory-seeking individuals.

 Types of Accessible Toys Available From Enabling Devices